This post is a travel guide with everything you need to know about travel in Karakalpakstan

 Now Karakalpakstan is the poorest region in Uzbekistan.
 Draughts and desertification have made life difficult here.
 Crop failures and a shortage of portable drinking water are every day struggles.
 It is a desolate scene, but there are still good reasons to travel to Karakalpakstan.

-The aral sea disaster is for many people the main reason to travel to Karakalpakstan.
+The aral sea disaster is for many people the main reason to travel to Karakalpakstan in the first place.
 But there is also plenty of history with ancient forts in the middle of the desert.
 It’s an off the beaten path destination.
 If you get tired of the busloads of tourists in Bukhara and Samarkand, Karakalpakstan is the perfect place to escape the crowds.

 Places to visit in Karakalpakstan